NE Harris Co. dog attack victim, whose legs were amputated, dies from his injuries

 The video above is from a previous report.

 According to neighbors, the attack happened after 9 p.m.
-Calvin Stoy saw Vasquez walk by.
+Calvin Stoy saw Vazquez walk by.
 He heard dogs barking and then he heard some moans.
-Stoy found Vasquez in a ditch at Havard near Crosby-Huffman Road and said he had to fight off the neighbor's dogs.
+Stoy found Vazquez in a ditch at Havard near Crosby-Huffman Road and said he had to fight off the neighbor's dogs.

 "Both legs were torn up bad, hands and arms.
 He had bites on his head.
 He was in really bad shape.
 He lost a lot of blood," Stoy told ABC13.

-Vasquez's legs were amputated below the knee, Vasquez's sister-in-law, Maria Castillo, said in a previous report.
+Vasquez's legs were amputated below the knee, Vazquez's sister-in-law, Maria Castillo, said in a previous report.

 She said this is the second time the dogs attacked him in a month.
 The pit bull-terrier mixes have been terrorizing the neighborhood for weeks, residents said.